Turkey national youth football team

-The Turkey national youth football team are the national under-20, under-19, under-18, under-17, under-16, under-15 and under-14 football teams of Turkey and are controlled by the Turkish Football Federation.
-The youth teams of Turkey participate in tournaments sanctioned by both UEFA and FIFA and also participates in world, regional, and local international tournaments.
+The Turkey national youth football team are the national under-20, under-19, under-18, under-17, under-16, under-15 and under-14 football teams of Turkey, which are controlled by the Turkish Football Federation.
+The youth teams of Turkey participate in tournaments sanctioned by both UEFA and FIFA and also participate in world, regional, and local international tournaments.